yycunc/SMNN/README.md

 matched_clusters <- unifiedClusterLabelling(data_SMNN$batch1.mat, data_SMNN$batch2.mat, features.use = markers, cluster.labels = cluster.info, min.perc = 0.3)
 ```

-### The batch effect correction step using SMNNcorrect function
+## Batch effect correction using SMNNcorrect function
-#### Set python version to be compatible with SMNNcorrect implementation
+### Set python version to be compatible with SMNNcorrect implementation
 In the *SMNNcorrection* function, we call several python functions from *mnnpy* package at [chriscainx/mnnpy](https://github.com/chriscainx/mnnpy) to speed up the computation.

 Package *mnnpy* can be installed with pip install mnnpy,